itsmedevarapalli/Tableau_SuperStore/README.md

 25. find the percentage of sub category sales contributing to each category
 26. Difference between total sales for each region & avg sales per customer each region
 27. Find the difference between sales for each region by month & total sales for each month

+# Features :

+Dashboard: Building based on data set and problem statements.
+Visualization: Intuitive and visually appealing representation of data using Tableau advanced visualization capabilities.